wifisensing/PicoScenes-Manual/source/scenarios.rst

     PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3 --txcm 2 --mcs 5"

 The additional ``--txcm 2`` option sets the Tx chainmask to 2, indicating the use of the 2nd antenna for Tx.
-The ``--txcm`` option has the same value style as `--rxcm`, but for transmission.
-The `--mcs 5` option sets the Tx MCS to 5.
+The ``--txcm`` option follows the same value style as ``--rxcm``, but for transmission.
+The ``--mcs 5`` option sets the Tx MCS to 5.

-If you want to measure the largest CSI with 160 MHz bandwidth and 2x2 MIMO, further modifications are required.
+If you want to measure the largest CSI with a 160 MHz bandwidth and 2x2 MIMO, further modifications are required.
 On the first computer, to receive 2x2 MIMO frames, you need to use 2 antennas for Rx.
-You can explicitly set ``--rxcm 3`` as shown below or just remove the `--rxcm` option, which defaults to using ``--rxcm 3``:
+You can explicitly set ``--rxcm 3`` as shown below or simply remove the ``--rxcm`` option, which defaults to using ``--rxcm 3``:

 .. code-block:: bash

     PicoScenes "-d debug -i 3 --mode logger --rxcm 3 --plot"

 On the second computer, to transmit 2x2 MIMO frames, you also need to use 2 antennas for Tx.
-You can explicitly set ``--txcm 3``` as shown below or just remove the ``--txcm`` option, which defaults to using ``--txcm 3``:
+You can explicitly set ``--txcm 3`` as shown below or simply remove the ``--txcm`` option, which defaults to using ``--txcm 3``:

 .. code-block:: bash

     PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3 --mcs 5 --sts 2"

-The additional ``--sts 2`` option sets the number of Space-Time Stream (:math:`N_{STS}=2`) to 2, indicating to use two antennas to transmit 2x2 MIMO frames.
+The additional ``--sts 2`` option sets the number of Space-Time Streams (:math:`N_{STS}=2`) to 2, indicating the use of two antennas to transmit 2x2 MIMO frames.

 .. _live-channel-bw-changing:
-Changing Channel and bandwidth in Realtime
+Changing Channel and Bandwidth in Real-time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes provides ``--channel`` option to change channel settings in real-time, without re-execution of ``array_prepare_for_picoscenes`` script.
-For example, assuming you AX210/AX200 NIC, let's say ID <3>, is working at a 80 MHz CBW channel "5180 80 5210" (See :doc:`/channels` for details).
-Now if you want your NIC to listen to a 160 MHz CBW channel "5955 160 6025", you can directly run the command:
+PicoScenes provides the ``--channel`` option to change channel settings in real-time, without re-execution of the ``array_prepare_for_picoscenes`` command.
+For example, assuming you have an AX210/AX200 NIC with ID <3> working at an 80 MHz CBW channel "5180 80 5210" (refer to :doc:`/channels` for details), and you want to change the NIC to listen on a 160 MHz CBW channel "5955 160 6025", you can directly run the command:

 .. code-block:: bash

     PicoScenes "-d debug -i 3 --channel '5955 160 6025' --preset TX_CBW_160_HESU --mode logger --plot"

-the option ``--channel '5955 160 6025'`` directly changes the channels without ``array_prepare_for_picoscenes``.
+The ``--channel '5955 160 6025'`` option directly changes the channels without requiring the ``array_prepare_for_picoscenes`` script to be executed again.

 .. _Multi-NIC-on-Single-Computer:
 Concurrent Multi-NIC Operation on a Single Computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PicoScenes supports to install and control Wi-Fi NICs on a single computer.
-For multi-NIC installation, see :ref:`multi-nic-installation`.
-Assume you have two or more AX210 or AX200 NICs installed on your computer and you want to use one NIC for Tx and the rest for Rx and CSI measurement.
-For example, if you want to use NIC <3> for Tx, and the other NICs, like <4> and <5>, for Rx, you can use the following two commands:
+PicoScenes supports the installation and control of multiple Wi-Fi NICs on a single computer.
+To set up a multi-NIC configuration, please refer to the :ref:`multi-nic-installation` section.
+Assuming you have installed two or more AX210 or AX200 NICs on your computer and you want to use one NIC for transmission (Tx) and the rest for reception (Rx) and CSI measurement, you can use the following commands:

 .. code-block:: bash